KusumaKrish15/Comic-Database-Service/docs/tutorials/Add_a_new_comic.md

+This tutorial covers adding a new comic book to the database.
+You'll learn how to create the JSON data, use cURL commands to make POST requests, and verify the addition.

 ## Prerequisites
 - You have a REST API endpoint that allows you to add new comic books.
 - The endpoint URL is `POST http://localhost:3000/comicBooks`.